INFOSYS221-2021/lab-03-group-8/README.md

 Devon McGarth
 Jen Feng William Liang

-version
+version 1
 Exercise 1

-SET empty string varible
+make an empty string varible
-GET length of the string and set = n set a loop with a condition set first variable as empty get the last element to the empty variable repeat
+make a length of the string and set = n set a loop with a condition get the last element of the the string add it to the empty string variable repeat

 Version 2
 GET length of string
 SET empty string varible
-START a loop to read from the end with a true/false condition ADD each element to the empty string variable
+START a loop to read from the end with a condition
+ADD each element to the empty string variable
 END loop

-RETURN the result
+Version 3

 Version 5
+START
 INIT empty string varible
 INIT string length
-INIT a
-WHILE isreversed False
+INIT string range as string length - 1
+WHILE NOT string range + 1 same as string length
   GET last value
+  INCREMENT last value to empty string
+  DECREMENT string range by 1
+ENDWHILE
+PRINT result
+STOP